minvws/nl-covid19-coronacheck-website/en/privacy.md

 showBreadCrumbs: true
 title: CoronaCheck app and printed corona admission ticket Privacy Statement
 ---
-This privacy statement has been written for the use of the applications CoronaCheck and Coronacheck.nl as of June 24, 2021 and explains how personal data of individuals who generate and use a coronavirus pass or an EU Digital COVID Certificate are processed and what measures have been taken to protect this personal data.
+This privacy statement has been written for the use of the applications CoronaCheck and CoronaCheck.nl as of June 24, 2021 and explains how personal data of individuals who generate and use a coronavirus pass or an EU Digital COVID Certificate are processed and what measures have been taken to protect this personal data.

 If you want access to for example an event or activities in the Netherlands, or if you want to travel to another country within Europe you may have to proof you have tested negative, or have been vaccinated, or have already had coronavirus once before.
 The certificate for use within the Netherlands, in the form of a QR code, is called the coronavirus pass.
 For travels within Europe, you need an EU Digital Covid Certificate (we’re calling it an EU DCC which is also in the form of a QR code).
 You can have both certificates made via an app on your phone and save them there (CoronaCheck app) or you can have the certificates made and print them via the website [www.coronacheck.nl](http://www.coronacheck.nl).
 The Minister of Health, Welfare and Sport (VWS) is responsible for creating the certificates via the app of the website.
 To create the certificates, personal data must be processed.
 This privacy statement explains what personal data is involved, on what basis it is processed, what your rights are and what you can do if you disagree with the processing.